onwecdavid/Comprehensive-Analysis-of-COVID-19-Data-Using-SQL/README.md

 * Of all the infected populations, around **0.9%** died.
 * Countries like Cyprus, and San Marino had the highest population infected, with **73%** and **72%** of their population infected respectively.
 * United States has the highest death count with around **1,127,152** deaths.
-* United states, Brazil, India, Russia and Mexico recorded the highest deaths.
+* United States, Brazil, India, Russia, and Mexico recorded the highest number of deaths.
 * Europe had the highest total cases per continent, followed by Asia, North America, and South America.
 * Europe had the total number of deaths recorded as per continent, followed by North America, Asia, and South America.

+## Conclusion:
+This project exemplifies the power of data analysis in tackling real-world challenges.
+By combining SQL skills with an understanding of public health data, I gained valuable insights into the COVID-19 pandemic's dynamics.
+The methodologies employed, from initial data extraction to final insights, demonstrated the iterative and investigative nature of data science.
+This experience further fuels my aspiration to become a data scientist and contribute to data-driven solutions that make a positive impact on society.